tcnksm/license/README.md

 ## Demo

-You can select a LICENSE from avairable list,
+You can select a LICENSE from available list,

 ![](http://g.recordit.co/IlnUBhCUHX.gif)